elefant-ai/open-p2p/README.md

 **Open Pixel2Play (P2P)** is an open foundation model trained to play video games in real time.
 The model takes **visual input (images) and text instructions** and outputs **keyboard and mouse actions**, enabling direct interaction with real game environments.

 P2P is trained on **8,000+ hours of human-annotated gameplay videos**.
-We are actively working on releasing the full dataset.
-In the meantime, a **toy sample dataset** is available on [Hugging Face](https://huggingface.co/datasets/guaguaa/p2p-toy-examples).
+We open-sourced our **full training dataset** on [HuggingFace](https://huggingface.co/datasets/elefantai/p2p-full-data).
+In the meantime, a [toy sample dataset](https://huggingface.co/datasets/guaguaa/p2p-toy-examples) is available for inspection too.

 Our smallest model (**150M parameters**) can be trained on **8× H100 GPUs in ~70 hours**.
 The largest model (**1.2B parameters**) is trained on **8× H100 GPUs for ~140 hours**